Highlights from Watson Adventures’ First 17 Years

 Longest escalator ride.
 Most keys removed from a keyring by a parrot.
 World’s wealthiest cat.

 The world is full of weird, hilarious records—humans, and apparently some other animals, are competitive by nature.
 We like our bragging rights.
 And here at Watson Adventures, where we create scavenger hunts and other games for a living, we’re no different.
-Seeing as it’s our birthday and we’ll brag if we want to, here are just a few of the many highlights compiled over 18 years of adventure.
+Read on for some of the highlights from our Book of Records, compiled over 17 years of adventure.

 First scavenger hunt: Met Madness, at the Metropolitan Museum of Art, in 1993